Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: List of terminologies

 \section{List of terminologies}

-Here, we give a list of terminologies in this paper, at the level of physical rigorousness.
-An ordinary \textbf{category} has \textbf{objects} and \textbf{morphisms} (also called 1-morphisms).
+Here, we explain some mathematical terminologies used in this paper, at the level of physical rigorousness.
+An ordinary \textbf{category} has \textbf{objects} and \textbf{morphisms} (also called 1-morphisms), and it is also called 1-category.
 A 2-category generalizes this by also including 2-morphisms between the 1-morphisms.
 Continuing this up to $n$-morphisms between $(n-1)$-morphisms gives an \textbf{$n$-category}.

-In condensed matter physics, an \textbf{$D$-category} corresponds to a collection of topological orders in $D$-dimensional spacetime.
+In condensed matter physics, a \textbf{$n$-category} can correspond to a collection of topological orders in $n$D spacetime.
 The topological orders in the collection correspond to the simple objects in the category.
 The composite objects correspond to degenerate states where several different topological orders happen to have the same energy.
 The gapped domain walls between different topological orders correspond to 1-morphisms between different simple objects.
-The gapped domain walls within the same topological order correspond to 1-morphisms between the same simple objects.
-The domain walls on the 1-morphisms correspond to 2-morphisms, \etc. In general, a $m$-morphism that connects the trivial $m-1$ morphism to itself corresponds to a codimension-$m$ excitation.
+The gapped domain walls within the same topological order correspond to 1-morphisms between the same simple object.
+The domain walls (1-morphisms) can also have domain walls with one lower dimension between them, which correspond to 2-morphisms, \etc. In general, a $m$-morphism that connects the trivial $m-1$ morphism to itself corresponds to a codimension-$m$ excitation.
 A $m$-morphism that connects a non-trivial $m-1$ morphism to itself corresponds to a domain wall on the codimension-$m-1$ excitation.
-A $m$-morphism that connect two $m-1$ morphisms corresponds to a domain wall between the two codimension-$m-1$ excitations.
-A $D$-morphism corresponds to an ``instanton'' in spacetime (\ie an insertion of a local operator in spacetime).
+A $m$-morphism that connects two $m-1$ morphisms corresponds to a domain wall between the two codimension-$m-1$ excitations.
+A $n$-morphism corresponds to an ``instanton'' in spacetime (\ie an insertion of a local operator in spacetime).
+A $(n-1)$-morphism corresponds a point-like excitation.

 Two topological orders can be stacked to form the third topological order.
-Under the stacking operation, topological orders form a monoid (which is similar to a group, but without inverse operation) \cite{KW1458}.
-If we include the stacking operation in the $D$-category, the $D$-category will become a \textbf{monoidal $D$-category}.
-Thus a collection of topological orders in $D$-dimensional spacetime is actually described by a monoidal $D$-category.
+Under the stacking operation, topological orders form a monoid (which is similar to a group, but no need for an inverse operation) \cite{KW1458}.
+If we include the stacking operation in the $n$-category, the $n$-category will become a \textbf{fusion $n$-category}.
+Thus a collection of topological orders in $n$-dimensional spacetime is actually described by a monoidal $n$-category.